Tom L. Johnson: Mayor of Cleveland

+Death and burial

+He died in Cleveland in 1911, and was buried next to Henry George in Brooklyn's Green-Wood Cemetery.

 Legacy

 The revolution in government Johnson effected in Cleveland made him a national figure.
 The noted muckraking journalist Lincoln Steffens called him "the best Mayor of the best-governed city in the United States."

 Johnson's vision of a more honest, efficient and humane city government inspired Cleveland politics for decades to come.
 The years that followed his death were perhaps the most creative period in the city's history, in which it perfected excellent library and school systems, while completing the Group Plan's public buildings on the Mall and the ensemble of educational and cultural institutions at University Circle.
 The city was frequently cited as a model in many fields of government efficiency and social reform.

 Though Cleveland's elites would never come around to sharing Johnson's political ideas, his example did much to build a sense of civic duty and cooperative spirit among them.
 Typical of these was Frederick C. Goff, president of the city's largest bank, who once said "I am more concerned that the Cleveland Trust Company shall fulfill its obligations to the community than make money for the stockholders".
 Goff was instrumental in founding the Cleveland Foundation, America's first community foundation.

 A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago saw Johnson ranked as the second-best American big-city mayor to serve between the years 1820 and 1993.
 Only Fiorello La Guardia of New York City placed higher.